tigerbeetle/tigerbeetle/docs/DESIGN.md

 * Strict consistency, CRCs and crash safety are not enough.

-* TigerBeetle **detects and repairs disk corruption** ([3.45% per 32 months, per disk](https://research.cs.wisc.edu/wind/Publications/latent-sigmetrics07.pdf)), **detects and repairs misdirected writes** where the disk firmware writes to the wrong sector ([0.042% per 17 months, per disk](https://research.cs.wisc.edu/wind/Publications/latent-sigmetrics07.pdf)), and **prevents data tampering** through hash-chained cryptographic checksums.
+* TigerBeetle **detects and repairs disk corruption** ([3.45% per 32 months, per disk](https://research.cs.wisc.edu/wind/Publications/latent-sigmetrics07.pdf)), **detects and repairs misdirected writes** where the disk firmware writes to the wrong sector ([0.042% per 17 months, per disk](https://research.cs.wisc.edu/wind/Publications/latent-sigmetrics07.pdf)), and **prevents data tampering** with hash-chained cryptographic checksums.

 * TigerBeetle **exceeds the fsync durability of a single disk** and the hardware of a single server because disk firmware can have bugs and because single server systems fail all the time.